Valeri-afk/ui-framework/docs/ARCHITECTURE.md

 Event&
 Node&

-Handlers receive a token when registered.
+Handlers receive a HandlerToken when registered.

 Handlers can be: